Cipriani’s Baked Tagliolini (simple version)

 I’m always on the lookout for easy peasy recipes that can be thrown together at a moment’s notice but are still very tasty and will be loved by everyone!
 In the world of Italian pasta, there are many!
 Interestingly, most of these don’t find their way on to restaurant menus or celebrity cook shows.

 In my opinion, this recipe is an Italian gem.
-All it takes is some tagliolini or tagliatelle pasta, eggs, cooked ham, grated Parmesan and cream.
-There is another version of this recipe that includes béchamel and requires cooking the ham for a couple of minutes in butter; a little more work but definitely worth trying out.
+All it takes is some tagliolini or tagliatelle pasta, eggs, cooked ham, grated Parmigiano and cream.
+There is another version of this recipe that includes béchamel and requires cooking the ham for a couple of minutes in butter; a little more work but definitely worth trying out too.

 Cipriani’s tagliolini au gratin.